greatspn/SOURCES/docs/COMPILE.md

-## How to compile and install GreatSPN on your PC.
+## How to compile and install GreatSPN on your PC

 This page describes how to compile the GreatSPN framework.
 GreatSPN can be compiled and installed on most POSIX-compliant systems.
 The framework requires several dependencies to be installed on your computer in order to compile it.

-### Linux/Unix installation instructions:
+### Compile GreatSPN on Linux/Unix

 In order to compile and install GreatSPN from sources, you need to do the following steps.
 First, install the following dependencies (using the developer packages with the header files):